 Education not only enables us to meet our survival needs and benefit our economy, but it also has a humanitarian influence on us.
 We become better stewards of the planet, more tolerant of differences in others, and less likely to resort to acts of violence and crime.
 Education also leads to self-sufficiency, which frees us to spend more time and resources to dedicate our lives to larger global causes.

-This comes as no surprise, as knowledge makes us more open-minded and able to think independently.
+This comes as no surprise, as having more knowledge makes us more open-minded and able to think independently.
 This insulates us from the voice of dogma and fixed regimes, which try to influence to us into accepting dark and selfish agendas.
 Instead of blindly following ignorant schemes, we can choose to contribute towards resolving social ills such as prejudice, violent crimes, and the unequal distribution of wealth.

 Albert Einstein, who lived through a time of massive conflict in the World War era during the 1900s, could clearly see, with his superior level of intelligence, that peace can only be achieved once we make an effort to understand others on a deeper and more profound level.

-Making education more accessible to the masses may seem like a global epidemic to be dealt with by the bigwigs, but you’ll be happy to know that you too can be part of the solution.
+Making education more accessible to the masses may seem like a global epidemic to be dealt with by the bigwigs, but you’ll be happy to know that you can be part of the solution.
 Here are a few things you can you do to contribute to this cause:

-- Volunteer or donate: If you would like to take a more hands-on approach towards making education more available, I suggest signing up for teaching volunteer opportunities.
+4. Volunteer or donate: If you prefer a more hands-on approach towards making education more available, sign g up for teaching volunteer opportunities.
 There are several websites that post opportunities to teach English and other subjects in schools located in developing nations.
 You can also donate to charitable organizations that are dedicated to building schools in places that lack funding.